Things To Do In Kadıköy, Istanbul: Asian Side Guide

 Dive into the heart of local life by visiting the bustling Kadikoy Bazaar.
 This lively market is a sensory delight, with vendors selling fresh produce, spices, textiles, and more.
 Immerse yourself in the vibrant energy while sampling local treats and engaging in friendly haggling.

-3. Take A Ferry To Istanbul’s European Side
+3. Take The Ferry To The European Side

 Getting around Istanbul - The ferry in the Bosphorus, Istanbul